Ohio has relatively relaxed cannabis laws compared to its neighboring states.

 The Journal of Regulatory Science has found that many products sold over the counter contain almost no CBD — or even worse, harmful chemicals such as pesticides.

-1. Make sure any products you purchased have been tested by an outside lab.
 This is the most critical step you can take to protect yourself.
-These labs can make sure that your products are free from any harmful chemicals and contain the right amount of CBD.
+Third-party labs can make sure that your products are free from any harmful chemicals and contain the right amount of CBD.

 If you follow those steps, you’ll be on the right track to finding high-quality CBD products.